So much for Objective Journalism. Don't bother to look for it here — not under any byline of mine; or anyone else I can think of.

 Did I learn anything new reading this book?
 No. I've read it thirty odd times and, whilst I keep enjoying the read, the past and reality stay the same.
 For Nixon read Trump, Humphrey read Clinton, and McGovern read Sanders and the cast of characters is the same.
 The only difference between now and then is the speed and access to media comment.
 Sometimes you would have to have waited weeks, months or even years to gain Hunter's insight, nowadays anyone with a mobile phone can be a commentator.
 I did, however, wish that I could merge Hunter's past with our present.
 Something as good as Fear and Loathing on the Campaign Trail '72 shouldn't be a book or a collection of magazine articles published after the event.
 They should be an in the moment event and I have dreams involving Hunter S. Thompson commenting from a rally or a town hall on the medium of Twitter.
 That's the only thing I would merge or change - Hunter's ability to communicate quicker.
 I firmly believe that if people like Hunter S. Thompson had been able to access what we access, to comment in the moment, that maybe our present or future may be different to his past.
 Alas it's not meant to be.

-For those people I know that I spoke to whilst writing this article that told me Nixon wasn't that bad and that he didn't treat the electorate as badly as Trump will should he become President I leave you this photograph...
+For those people I know that I spoke to whilst writing this article who told me Nixon wasn't that bad and that he didn't treat the electorate as badly as Trump will now that he is President, I leave you this photograph...

 Images - Wikiquote.